 You mentioned the importance of contemporary artists, especially fine art photographer, to partner with interior design companies.
 Will you tell us more about it?

 We like to encourage artists to contact interior designers and architects.
 We see this as a largely untapped market for great work.
 The collector, for the most part, will by one or two pieces by a particular artist.
 An interior designer, if they love your work, can specify an artists work repeatedly for years.
+There are many interior designers out there that get inspired by a range of things, from paintings to local furniture stores or websites, that’s how they become unique and create their own ideas.

 I see that your gallery accepts submissions from artists.
 Will you tell us what kind of artwork you are looking for and perhaps some advice for artists who wants to submit their work to you?